HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-transpose                              Yes      Yes      Yes       Yes      Yes    torch tril                                   Yes      Yes      No        Yes      Yes    torch triu                                   Yes      Yes      No        Yes      Yes    torch trunc                                  Yes      Yes      No        No       No     torch unbind                                 Yes      Yes      Yes       No       No     torch unique                                 Yes      No       Yes       No       No     torch _unique                                Yes      No       Yes       No       No     torch
+transpose                              Yes      Yes      Yes       Yes      Yes    torch tril                                   Yes      Yes      No        Yes      Yes    torch triu                                   Yes      Yes      No        Yes      Yes    torch trunc                                  Yes      Yes      Yes       Yes      No     torch unbind                                 Yes      Yes      Yes       No       No     torch unique                                 Yes      No       Yes       No       No     torch _unique                                Yes      No       Yes       No       No     torch